bradyjoslin/bradyjoslin.com/content/blog/hmac-sig-webcrypto/index.md

 const signature = crypto.subtle.sign(algorithm, key, data);
 ```

-We'll use the previously defined `importKey` function to derive the key and since the `message` a string and the data needs to be an `ArrayBuffer`, we'll once again use a `TextEncoder` to convert the type.
+We'll use the previously defined `importKey` function to derive the key.
+Since the `message` is a string and the input data needs to be an `ArrayBuffer`, we'll once again use a `TextEncoder` to convert the type.

 ```ts
 async function signResponse(message, secret) {